-Berkshire has been investing in communications, digital infrastructure, and related services for 25 years.
-Our communications investments have spanned four continents and we have used a range of investment structures including growth equity investments, joint ventures, and majority acquisitions, to help management teams meet their objectives.
+The Berkshire Communications and Digital Infrastructure team has been investing in the sector and related services for 25 years.
+Our investments have spanned four continents and we have used a range of investment structures including growth equity investments, joint ventures, and majority acquisitions to help management teams meet their objectives.
 Areas of expertise include the wireless communications ecosystem, enterprise and consumer network service providers, data center platforms, and technology services.
 Themes which underpin our investment activity include the continued growth in bandwidth consumption, the evolution of wireless architecture, proliferation of wireless and mobile devices, cloud computing, edge computing, and increasing information technology complexity.

-The Berkshire Consumer team invests in brands with differentiated products or services, exceptionally strong consumer appeal, and attractive growth opportunities.
+The Berkshire Consumer team invests in powerful brands with differentiated products or services, exceptionally strong consumer appeal, and attractive growth opportunities.
 We partner with management teams who strive to grow their businesses for the long term.
-We favor innovators – those who create advantage through marketing, data and analytics, channel strategy, product design and technology as they navigate the evolving consumer landscape.
-While we are interested in a broad range of segments that exhibit these characteristics, areas we are exploring include retail- and residential-based consumer services, food and beverage, restaurants, consumer technologies and pet products and services.
+We favor innovators – those who create advantage through marketing, data and analytics, channel strategy, product design, and technology or tech-enablement as they navigate the evolving consumer landscape.
+While we are interested in a broad range of segments that exhibit these characteristics, areas we are exploring include consumer technologies and e-commerce, residential- and retail-based consumer services, pet products and services, food, restaurants, and beauty and personal care.